Attention, not scale, drives human-AI alignment in multimodal language prediction: Results

-This extraction of predictability estimates from the model is different to the human experiment: rather than directly probing for next-word prediction, we asked participants to assess the relevance of the visual-linguistic information for predicting an upcoming word.
-For this reason (and because GPT-4 is a closed model) we tested hypothesis (1) in a second way with a prompt-based measure that closely resembled the human instructions.
-For the unimodal version, we fed the model a prompt asking it to estimate the predictability of a given upcoming word, based on provided textual information (Figure 1a).
+The extraction of predictability estimates from these models was different to the human experiment: rather than directly probing for next-word prediction, we asked participants to assess the relevance of the visual-linguistic information for predicting an upcoming word.
+For this reason (and because GPT-4 is a closed model) we tested prediction (1) in a second way with a prompt-based measure that closely resembled the human instructions.
+At the time the analysis was done, the same GPT-4 model existed in openAI's API in two versions, as text only, and as a text-image model.
+In the unimodal paradigm, we fed the text model a prompt asking it to estimate the predictability of a given upcoming word, based on provided textual information (Figure 1a).
 After processing this prompt (Figure 1b) with the temperature set to 0 (to produce deterministic outcomes), GPT-4's output was a predictability estimate (Figure 1c.).
-For the multimodal version, we fed the same prompt to the model, providing text-based linguistic information in the prompt and the visual content in a Graphics Interchange Format (GIF) (Figure 1d).
+In the multimodal paradigm, we fed the same prompt to the text-image model, providing text-based linguistic information in the prompt and the visual content in a Graphics Interchange Format (GIF) (Figure 1d).
 After processing this information with the temperature set to 0, the output was, again, a deterministic predictability estimate for the upcoming word (Figure 1f).

+We note that while \citet{hu2023prompting} caution that prompts are not sufficient for showing that a linguistic generalisation is \textit{absent}, temperature-0 prompt-based measures have been shown to provide a reasonably faithful snapshot of the model's next-token probability distribution \cite{mccoy2023embers, renze2024temperature, zhang2024thorough}.